Help to Reduce Food Waste

 - California is a leader in reducing food waste and greenhouse gases, and has enacted rigorous waste disposal legislation, such as SB1383, which mandates a 50% reduction in organic waste disposal by 2020, a 75% reduction by 2025 and a 20% improvement in edible food recovery by 2025.

 Senate Bill 1383 (SB1383) is state legislation that requires all residents and businesses to divert organic materials, including food scraps, plant trimmings, and unlined soiled paper products from the landfill.
-Recology, your franchise waste hauler, has provided green bins for food waste since 2011.
+Recology, your franchise waste hauler, has provided green carts for food waste since 2011.
 Beginning January 1, 2022 SB1383 mandates their use.

 How Diverting Organics Will Make a Difference.